odpi/egeria-docs/site/docs/guides/admin/servers/index.md

 ![Connector types supported by the OMAG Servers](omag-server-connector-types.svg)

-## Configuration commands

-It is possible to supply a configuration document to the OMAG Server Platform that has been filled out by an external offline utility.
-This is often used by vendors that have embedded Egeria in their product and want the configuration of it to be part of their standard configuration tools.
-This option is also used by organizations that have developed their own server patterns and standards that are supported by their own utility.

-Egeria's OMAG server Platform also provides configuration helper commands.
-Each of the configuration helper commands builds up a section in the configuration document.
-The appropriate section is stored immediately during each configuration helper command, so it is available for use by the next command.

-There are two basic types of helper services: the course-grained helper services and the fine-grained helper services.

- * The course-grained helper commands allow you to configure each section of the configuration document separately.
-This is useful for editing the configuration document, or if you want a different set of options to those offered in the fine-grained configuration services.
-You would use these for example, if you did not want to have any audit logs configured - or in the case of one of the organizations that runs Egeria in production, they do not want the console audit log at all, only the SLF4J audit log.

- * The fine-grained helper commands are designed to offer simple configuration options that use a lot of defaults.
-They are aimed at developers, or people learning about Egeria.
-If the defaults are not what is needed, then the course-grained helper services are there.
-So the fine-grained services are not intended to be comprehensive - just to help people get up and running.
-There is a fine balance between coverage of potential options and too many helper services to choose from.

-In order to show which type of command you are working with, they are colour-coded.

-???+ beginner "Fine-grained helper command"

-???+ intermediate "Course-grained helper command"

-???+ expert "Working with the whole configuration document"

-In the descriptions of the configuration helper commands, there are placeholders for the specific configuration values: they are names of the value in double curly braces.
-For example:

-- `{{platformURLRoot}}` - the network address where the OMAG Server Platform is registered, such as `https://localhost:9443`.
-- `{{adminUserId}}` - the user id of the administrator, for example `garygeeke`.
-- `{{serverName}}` - the name of the OMAG Server, for example `cocoMDS1`.

 ## Retrieving the configuration

 !!! get "GET - retrieve the configuration document for a specific OMAG Server"